sobri909/MGBoxKit/README.markdown

 #### Add a Table Section:

 Note that `MGTableBoxStyled` and `MGLineStyled` provide a default styling similar to iOS 6 grouped tables, so will now look dated.
-They should only be used as as examples for how to create your own subclasses (of `MGTableBox`, `MGBox`, `MGLine`) with styling suitable for your app.
+They should only be used as code examples for how to create your own subclasses (of `MGTableBox`, `MGBox`, `MGLine`) with styling suitable for your app.

 ```
 MGTableBoxStyled *section = MGTableBoxStyled.box;